COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 ![cdash](http://take.ms/2u2QS)

 ## City of San Diego Website Redesign
-We were heavily involved in the earlier stages, and will continue to be involved in the later of the City of San Diego Website Redesign project to make sure that it works well together with the Open Data initiative.
+In order to ensure that it works well with the Open Data initiative, we were heavily involved in the earlier stages, and will continue to be involved in the later stages, of the City of San Diego's Website Redesign project.

 ![MKF](http://www.sandiego.gov/mayor/graphics/article/designsdphoto.jpg)

 ## Meetings with Foreign Delegations
-As the City moves along its open data program, we are beginning to get globally recognized for our thoughtful and insightful approaches to how we are doing open data.
+As the City moves along its open data program, we are beginning to receive global recognition for our thoughtful and insightful approaches to open data.

 So far, we have met with delegations from Macedonia and the Phillipines to discuss our advances in Open Data and Open Government: